 - Slope – Low slopes are easy to work on and reduce the cost in labor.
 Slopes more than 35 degrees typically cost more as the increase in steepness.

 - Material – Asphalt shingles and standing seam metal roofs are easiest to work on usually represent the generic price when looking at average solar rates.
 Tile, wood shake, and other materials increase the price of installation because extra considerations must be taken and less common material may be requested.

 Ground Mount Cost

 Ground mount solar is a great method of attachment when roof attachment isn’t an option.
 There are many options for ground mount framing systems and the price can vary depending on a few factors:

 - Soil-conditions – The price can vary depending on the work-ability of the soil in your location.
 Concrete foundations are used in most cases.
-Ground rings are also used if the soil conditions allow for this application.

 - Distance from interconnection point – Trenching and increased price of wire can increase the price of the solar installation.

 Solar Carport and custom designed solar structures usually cost more than the average cost of installation.
 The additional cost can sometimes be factored into the savings from using solar as a building function (ex. carport, pergola, canopy).

 The solar installation can sometimes be as simple as connecting the inverter to your electric panel.
 It should be assumed that long conduit paths, transformers, additional disconnects, batteries, and other equipment will increase the price of solar installation.

 Solar incentives have helped drive the industry and continue to make solar more affordable for consumers.
 Incentives vary depending on the structure classification for tax credits and local incentives.
 For example, a residential property in Austin, Texas is eligible for an Austin Energy Rebate as well as a Federal Tax Credit.